vishnucss/vishnu/README.md

 ## Get Involved

 We'd love for you to help us build Vishnu.
-If you'd like to be a contributor, check out our [https://github.com/vishnucss/vishnucss/blob/master/.github/CONTRIBUTING.md](Contributing guide)
+If you'd like to be a contributor, check out our <a href="https://github.com/vishnucss/vishnucss/blob/master/.github/CONTRIBUTING.md" target="_blank">Contributing guide</a>

 <p>Designed with ♥ by <a target="_blank" href="http://alexandesigner.com.br" title="Allan Alexandre">Allan Alexandre</a>.
 Licensed under the <a target="_blank" href="https://github.com/vishnucss/vishnu#license" title="MIT License">MIT License</a>.</p>